heavyk/the-manual/WANTODO.md

 #### topics
 - pure desire as how I want to feel
+- 7th rays want to know what you want/desire, to turn that into physical/conceptual reality
+- concept and symbol differences can also be illustrated from outside-in or inside-out

 #### improvements
 - explain that this is the-manual (to the way I conceptualise reality)